-Most students enter the Ph.D. program intending to work with a particular faculty member.
+Students enter the Ph.D. program intending to work with a particular faculty member, and that faculty member serves as the student's advisor.
 The advisor, who may be any member of the GGIS Department graduate faculty, will aid the student in formulating a tentative degree program comprising the most appropriate courses according to the student's background, interests, and career objectives.
 The advisor and student should meet regularly to discuss progress and future plans.
 Effective communications between student and advisor are critical for Ph.D. success.
 Either the student or the faculty advisor is free at any time to request a change in advising assignment.